Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 `echo -n "P20290000US00000ZM" | md5sum | base64`

 Once logged in, build a patched firmware image for manual installation via the [Dustbuilder](https://builder.dontvacuum.me).
-You’ll need to put in your email, serial number and SSH key if you have one.
-Make sure you settings match these

-✅Patch DNS (requirement for valetudo deployment, disables real cloud!!)

-✅Prepackage valetudo (only valid for manual install fw)

-✅Preinstall Nano texteditor, curl, wget, htop, hexdump

-✅Build for manual installation (requires SSH to install)

-Then accept at the bottom and `Create Job`.
-This will send your build to your email once it’s built.
-Download the `tar.gz` file to your laptop.
+You will receive an email once it's built.
+Download the `tar.gz` file from the link in that mail to your laptop.

 With the `tar.gz` downloaded, head over to <a href="https://github.com/Hypfer/valetudo-helper-httpbridge" rel="noopener" target="_blank">https://github.com/Hypfer/valetudo-helper-httpbridge</a>
 and download a matching binary for your laptops operating system.